 Burning Man Medical is comprised of volunteers from around the country and with a variety of medical backgrounds—nurses and doctors, EMTs and paramedics, physician’s assistants and nurse practitioners, allopathic providers.
 While licensure laws limit the scope of care these medical professionals can provide, all of the ESD volunteers do their best to ensure the well being of the citizens of Black Rock City.
 Our mobile resources can respond to calls for help, bring people to our stations for care, or get them to the Rampart clinic, a small hospital on playa providing more advanced medical care as well as emergent air and ground transportation to Reno if necessary.

 Participating as a member of our Black Rock City Emergency Services team will give you the opportunity to gift your skills, compassion, and caring to our amazing participants—and when your shift is over, you find yourself in the most amazing city on earth.

 Working in the Stations

-Our medical stations are located on C near the 3:00 and 9:00 plazas, at 5:15 on the Esplanade, on H near the 4:30 and 7:30 plazas, and one last one between the Man and the Temple.
+Our medical stations are located on C near the 3:00 and 9:00 plazas, and at 5:15 on the Esplanade.
 These are staffed with a mix of clinical (RNs, MDs, PAs, NPs, etc.) and field (EMT and Paramedic) volunteers.
 The stations are equipped with cots, basic medical supplies, quiet air-conditioned spaces, and plenty of medical providers to care for the urgent medical needs of the citizens of Black Rock City.

 Working in the Field